SCarcalicea/MasterThesis/README.md

 - https://git-scm.com/about

 To run the application you just need run these commands from the terminal:
+- mvn clean install; (compile the code into a jar file)
 - docker-compose build; (build the application)
 - docker-compose up. (deploy the application)

 Or run this Run Config from IntelliJ:
 - "Deploy to Docker";

-You just need a Docker installed and if you choose to run it from IntelliJ, then you will need to linked to IntelliJ.
+You just need a Docker and MongoDB installed and if you choose to run it from IntelliJ:
+- then run "Main" from IntelliJ run configs.